aca20wy/BSc03/README.md

 ## Screenshots
-Screenshots demonstrating app functionalities can be found in the '**Screenshots**' directory.
+Screenshots demonstrating app functionalities can be found in the '**screenshots**' directory.

 ---